Four Chaplains: Clark Vandersall Poling

 Clark V. Poling was born August 7, 1910, in Columbus, Ohio, the son of evangelical minister Daniel A. Poling, who was rebaptized in 1936 as a Baptist minister.
-Clark Poling studied at Yale University's Divinity School in New Haven, Connecticut and graduated with his B.D. degree in 1936.
+Clark Poling first studied at Oakwood School in Poughkeepsie, New York and later at Yale University's Divinity School in New Haven, Connecticut and graduated with his B.D. degree in 1936.
 He was ordained in the Reformed Church in America, and served first in the First Church of Christ, New London, Connecticut, and then as pastor of the First Reformed Church, in Schenectady, New York.
 He married Betty Jung.

 With the outbreak of World War II, Poling decided to enter the Army, wanting to face the same danger as others.
 His father, who had served as a World War I chaplain, told him chaplains risk and give their lives, too—and with that knowledge, he applied to serve as an Army chaplain, accepting an appointment on June 10, 1942, as a chaplain with the 131st Quartermaster Truck Regiment, reporting to Camp Shelby, Hattiesburg, Mississippi, on June 25.
 Later he reported to Army Chaplains School at Harvard, where he met Chaplains Fox, Goode, and Washington.
 Clark V. Poling's father, Daniel A. Poling was pastor of Grace Baptist Church of Philadelphia when the Dorchester was sunk.
 The church had been planning a memorial for its well-known pastor Russell Conwell but decided to put all efforts towards creating the Chapel of the Four Chaplains in the basement of the church instead.